 I spent the majority of today in the urgent care, and then the rest of it in the ER.

-Now, I must give the tiniest bit of backstory here.
-Joel was sick with a pretty bad cold/crud/whatever’s going around last week.
+I should give the tiniest bit of backstory here.
+My husband was sick with a pretty bad cold/crud/whatever’s going around last week.
 A week ago Sunday, he finally decided to go into the Urgent Care and get a Z-Pack.
 He always gets one without any problem when he starts getting the crud, and it always clears it up within a couple days.
-Now, this is not what I would do, and I have always thought he’s a little bit silly for insisting, but who am I to tell him what to do?
+This is not what I would do, and I have always thought he’s a little bit silly for insisting, but who am I to tell him what to do?
 Well, the doctor he got last Sunday was a little more on my side of the fence, antibiotically speaking.
 In fact, you might say she was anti-antibiotic, which would make her probiotic, I suppose.
 She would NOT give him the Z-pack no matter how he argued for it.
 She basically called him a baby for coming in at all when he just had a “little cold” and sent him packing with some cough suppressant and Sudafed, and told him to only come back if he wasn’t better in two weeks.